San Antonio Infant Cephalohematoma Lawyer

 Cephalohematoma Complications

 Cephalohematoma in and of itself is considered a minor injury during birth.
 After all, the rupturing of small blood vessels is basically just a bruise.
-However, this birth injury can come with a wide variety of health complications or the baby, including:
+However, this birth injury can come with a wide variety of health complications for the baby, including:

-• Infection: A newborn cephalohematoma raises a baby’s chance of severe infection.
+A newborn cephalohematoma raises a baby’s chance of severe infection.
 Rarely, babies can develop infections like cellulitis and osteomyelitis (bone infection), both of which can lead to sepsis.

 However, if you believe that your child’s birth injury occurred due to medical negligence, you may have grounds to file a birth injury lawsuit against the baby’s doctor.
 For example, if your doctor used a vacuum extractor or forceps when it wasn’t necessary to do so – and the result was an acute or chronic infant hematoma on the head – then they were acting negligently.
 Additionally, if the birth injury caused major (and possibly fatal) complications, and the doctor failed to provide proper treatment for these complications, you could also file a lawsuit in order to recover financial compensation for your damages.

 San Antonio birth injury lawyers at Janicek Law have been helping victims of medical negligence obtain justice for decades.
-We understand that while a newborn cephalohematoma is not a major injury in and of itself, it’s still upsetting for brand new parents.
+We understand that while a newborn cephalohematoma is not a major injury in and of itself, it’s still upsetting for brand-new parents.
 We also know that without proper testing a treatment, the potential complications associated with any kind of newborn hematoma can easily become a reality.

 Even minor birth injuries can be physically, emotionally, and financially devastating.
 The legal team at Janicek Law understands this.
 We can help you recover financial compensation for the following damages:

-• Past and future medical bills
+- Past and future medical bills

-• Lost wages
+- Lost wages

-• Emotional distress associated with birth trauma
+- Emotional distress associated with birth trauma

-• Physical pain and suffering associated with birth trauma
+- Physical pain and suffering associated with birth trauma

-• Permanent disability (if the baby’s injury leads to lifelong complications)
+- Permanent disability (if the baby’s injury leads to lifelong complications)

-• Wrongful death (if the baby’s injury leads to fatal complications)
+- Wrongful death (if the baby’s injury leads to fatal complications)

 When you hire Janicek Law to handle your case of newborn cephalohematoma, we will help you determine which types of damages you deserve compensation for.
 We will also help you calculate the exact amount of financial compensation you deserve based on the damages suffered.